-Our aim is to enable all students, regardless of ability, race, or need, to make the greatest possible progress in their learning, whilst experiencing a broad and balanced curriculum alongside their peers.
-We believe that all teachers are teachers of special educational needs and should endeavour to differentiate work so that all students have access to the curriculum at levels that are suitable for their abilities.
+Our vision at Twynham and The Grange School is to unlock potential through world class educational experiences for all pupils, regardless of ability, race, or need, ensuring they make the greatest possible progress in their learning, while experiencing a broad and balanced curriculum alongside their peers.
+At our schools all teachers are teachers of students with SEND and recognise that was is good for SEND students is good for all.
+Teachers scaffold work so that all students have access to the broad and balanced curriculum and maintain high expectations with high support, thus ensuring all children make progress.

 A child has a learning difficulty if he or she: